yewstack/yew/website/src/pages/tutorial.md

 ## Introduction

-In this hands-on tutorial, we will take a look at how we can use Yew to build applications for the browser.
+In this hands-on tutorial, we will take a look at how we can use Yew to build web applications.
-**Yew** is a modern [Rust](https://www.rust-lang.org/) framework front-end web apps using [WebAssembly](https://webassembly.org/).
+**Yew** is a modern [Rust](https://www.rust-lang.org/) framework for building front-end web apps using [WebAssembly](https://webassembly.org/).
-It lets us build web applications in a modern and well-structured way, focusing on the maintainability and re-usability of components and management of the application state.
-It is supported by a large ecosystem of community-created materials and components.

-Of course, using webassembly and Rust allows us to reuse our knowledge about language, it's syntax and tooling to build front-end applications with modern technology while making use of crates available on [crates.io](https://crates.io/)
+Yew encourages a reusable, maintainable, and well-structured architecture by leveraging Rust's powerful type system.
+A large ecosystem of community-created libraries (or crates?) provide components that work out-of-the-box and commonly-used patterns such as state management.

+Using WebAssembly also allows us to take advantage of numerous crates available on [crates.io](https://crates.io)

 ### What we are going to build

-Rustconf is an intergalactic gathering of the Rust-language community that happens annually.
+Rustconf is an intergalactic gathering of the Rust community that happens annually.
-Last year, Rustconf 2020 had a plethora of talks that provided a good amount of information.
+Rustconf 2020 had a plethora of talks that provided a good amount of information.
-In this hands on tutorial, we'll be building a web application that may helps, us, Rustaceans, have overview of the talks, and watch them all from one page.
+In this hands on tutorial, we will be building a web application to help fellow Rustaceans have overview of the talks, and watch them all from one page.

 ## Setting up

 ### Prerequisites

-To get started, let's make sure we have installed an up-to-date development environment.
+To get started, let's make sure we have an up-to-date development environment.
-We need the following tools to get started:
+We will need the following tools:
 - [Rust](https://www.rust-lang.org/).
 - [`trunk`](https://trunkrs.dev/)